 Ideally, we should be asking questions based in the real-world.
 For example, if you’ve got an older class-style React codebase that is being rewritten into functional hooks components, let them do that for the interview!

 In other scenarios, where styling is important to the role, you might want to provide a functioning app and ask the candidate to match an existing design.

 While real-world code samples provide many upsides, setting up a real-world example may take a candidate a little longer to read through the code and orient themselves.
 How can we reduce the dead-air for interviewers and candidates alike?

-We at CoderPad are strong advocates of take-home interviews for technical assessments.
-While we’ve written about many of the benefits of take-homes before, we’ll touch on some of the advantages here:
+We at CoderPad are strong advocates of take-home projects for technical assessments.
+While we’ve written about many of the benefits of take-home projects before, we’ll touch on some of the advantages here:

 - Lower stress environment for candidate

 - We’ve heard a lot from the autistic community and those with anxiety that this helps a lot

 - More flexibility and creativity in candidate solutions

 - Kills dead air while candidate is doing initial thought process of a problem